-Presenting the award, Dr. Nadja Reilly said about Hannah, “Words that describe this year’s recipient include: Brilliant, powerful, bold, creative, daring, collaborative, invested, insightful, innovative, persuasive, pioneering, inspirational, thoughtful, poised, energetic, and loving.”
+Presenting the award, Dr. Nadja Lopez said about Hannah, “Words that describe this year’s recipient include: Brilliant, powerful, bold, creative, daring, collaborative, invested, insightful, innovative, persuasive, pioneering, inspirational, thoughtful, poised, energetic, and loving.”

 She added that Hannah has “truly embodied the mission and founding principles of the College by using her extraordinary skills, passion, and generosity in creating successful programs that benefit so many people, while also creating a space for her students and colleagues to learn and thrive.”